 For we do not rejoice in those things that are seen, but in these things that are unseen.
 For things seen are time related, but those things that are unseen are eternal.
 2Corinthians 4:18

-In short: time is a construct, a created linear structure in which man dwells and for which the sun, moon and stars (lights in the firmament) were given as instruments of measurement.
+In short: time is a construct, a created linear structure in which man dwells and for which the sun, moon and stars (lights in the firmament) have been given as instruments of measurement.
 That which is constrained by time, or time-related, is not eternal.
-That which is eternal is not constrained by time.
+That which is eternal is not constrained by time, nor is it measurable by time.
 Eternal life is not immortal life, per se.
-Immortality, as it is perceived and presented by men, is typically equated with never aging.
+Immortality, as it is perceived and presented by men, is typically equated with having a beginning yet never aging.
 It is not even necessarily equated with never dying.
 Eternal life is Spirit life, life outside of time, having no beginning and no ending.

 Concerning the hope of eternal life, which The True God promised before the times of the world.
 Titus 1:2